universal-ctags/ctags/docs/running-multi-parsers.rst

     }

 A subparser can do nothing actively.
-A base parser makes its subparser work b calling methods of the subparser.
+A base parser makes its subparser work by calling methods of the subparser.
 Therefor a subparser must run its base parser when the subparser is chosen in a top down way, The main part prepares `scheduleRunningBaseparser` function for the purpose.